 - establish, open or acquire a branch office or representative office outside South Africa;

 - create, establish or acquire a trust outside South Africa of which the bank is a major beneficiary, or any financial or business undertaking outside South Africa under the bank's direct or indirect control;

 - acquire an interest in any undertaking with a registered office or principal place of business outside South Africa; or

 - create a division within or outside South Africa where another person conducts his or her business through that division.

-Banks are also required to furnish the Registrar with particulars relating to its shareholding or other interest in its subsidiaries.
+Banks are also required to furnish the Registrar with particulars relating to shareholdings or other interest in their subsidiaries.
 Furthermore, no reconstruction of companies within a group of which a bank or a controlling company or subsidiary of a bank is a member may be effected without the prior written approval of the Registrar.

 ii Transfers of banking business